paulazoo/behavior/README.md

     - _decision_: s, time after cue for mouse to make decision and press lever or not
     - _preReinforcement_: s, duration following a lever press before either water reward or air puff punishment
 - _[7] mvt_:
-    - _thresh_: V, threshold for lever sensor to count as lever press
+    - _mvtThresh_: V, threshold for lever sensor to count as lever press
     - _noMvtThresh_: V, maximum movement allowed during foreperiod without trial becoming an NaN trial
 - _[8] tone_selection_: num, possible tone intensities from which one intensity will be randomly selected each trial
     - _ToneID_: `1`-`4` are tone A max-min, `5`-`8` are tone B max-min